 much stronger than it is.

-This upshot is an anthropic principle
+This upshot leads to an anthropic principle

 argument for the multiverse paradigm